varletjs/varlet/packages/varlet-ui/docs/home.en-US.md

 Component library based on `MIT` licenses.

 ### Material Design Introduction
-Material Design，Is a new design language from Google that aims to provide a more consistent and broader "look and feel" for phones, tablets, desktops and "other platforms".
+Material Design, Is a new design language from Google that aims to provide a more consistent and broader "look and feel" for phones, tablets, desktops and "other platforms".

 ### Why Material